Jan. election set to replace arrested lawmaker who resigned

 Lt.
 Gov. John Fetterman said in a Wednesday statement that Jan.
 14 is the earliest possible date to restore representation to residents of the heavily Republican district, which is based in Lebanon County.

-A preliminary hearing on the charges against Republican Mike Folmer is scheduled for Thursday.
-Folmer hasn’t commented.
+A preliminary hearing on the charges against Republican Mike Folmer was postponed to Oct.
+31. Folmer hasn’t commented.

 Investigators allegedly found two images of child pornography on Folmer’s cell phone after they asked him to turn it over at his house in Lebanon County.
 Authorities were acting on a tip from a social media website.